nilearn/nilearn/doc/data_analysis/functional_connectomes.rst

 dense, and it is rather difficult to extract from them only the direct connections between two regions.

-This can be achieved using a precision matrix, which is the inverse of the covariance matrix.
+This can be achieved using a the inverse of the covariance matrix.
 It contains *partial covariances*, which are covariances between two regions conditioned on all the others.
 It thus gives only direct connections between regions.
 In the case of fMRI